PruneTruong/DenseMatching/README.md

 <br />

-# 3. Benchmark and results  <a name="Results"></a>
+## 3. Benchmark and results  <a name="Results"></a>

 All paths to the datasets must be provided in file admin/local.py.
 We provide an example admin/local_example.py where all datasets are stored in data/.
-You need to update the paths before running the evaluation.
+You need to update the paths of admin/local.py before running the evaluation.